On the Rouquier dimension of wrapped Fukaya categories and a conjecture of Orlov: Introduction

 In his seminal work \cite{rouquier}, Rouquier introduced a notion of dimension for triangulated categories.
-Here is a sketch of the definition: if $\mc{T}$ is a triangulated category and $G$ is a (split-)generator, then $G$ is said to generate $\mc{T}$ \emph{in time $t$} if every object of $\mc{T}$ can be built from $G$ by taking finite direct sums, shifts, summands, and \emph{at most $t$} cones.
-The Rouquier dimension of $\mc{T}$ is by definition the minimal generation time over all generators of $\mc{T}$ shifted down by $1$.
+Here is a sketch of the definition: if $\mc{T}$ is a triangulated category and $G$ is a (split-)generator, then $G$ is said to generate $\mc{T}$ in time $t$ if every object of $\mc{T}$ can be built from $G$ by taking finite direct sums, shifts, summands, and \emph{at most $t$} cones.
+The Rouquier dimension of $\mc{T}$ is by definition the minimal generation time over all generators of $\mc{T}$.
+(If $\mc{T}=0$, then we define the dimension to be $-1$).

 In symplectic topology, an important class of triangulated categories are derived Fukaya categories in their various guises.
 We will be mainly interested in wrapped Fukaya categories of Liouville manifolds.
 More precisely, given a Liouville manifold $(X, \l)$, its wrapped Fukaya category $\mc{W}(X)$ is an $A_\infty$ category and as such, it canonically determines a triangulated category $H^0(\op{Perf} \mc{W}(X))$.
 The Rouquier dimension of this triangulated category is a numerical invariant of $(X, \l)$ which will be the focus of this paper.